Joe Biden shares his own losses with Parkland victims' families

 "He talked to me about both instances of tragedy in his life.
 He talked a lot about how finding mission and purpose after each of those helped him, day by day, put distance between what happened and finding a new place.
 It doesn’t remove the pain, but it moves it further away,” he said.

-Biden had just been elected to the Senate in 1972 when his first wife and infant daughter were killed in a car accident just before Christmas, one in which his two young sons were also severely injured.
-Beau, the eldest of his sons, lost his battle with brain cancer in 2015 while Biden was serving as vice president, and was still considering a bid for the presidency.
+Biden had just been elected to the Senate in 1972 when his first wife and infant daughter were killed in a car accident just before Christmas; his two young sons were also severely injured.
+Beau, his eldest son, died of brain cancer in 2015 while Biden was vice president, and was still considering a bid for the presidency.

 Perseverance in the face of personal tragedy became a defining characteristic of Biden’s four decades in public office — a burden that he has said came with obligation.